-If just starting Slimming World or maybe you are looking for some new ideas for staples to add to your kitchen, well this Slimming World Essentials is just the post for you.
+If just starting on your weight loss journey or maybe you are looking for some new ideas for staples to add to your kitchen, well this section is just for you.

 Below is a list of the basic foods I always make sure I have in my pantry cupboard, freezer and fridge.